Here’s What’s New in Outdoor Path Lights

 Trendy bollard lights are most often used along a path or walkway to direct people.
 These garden path lights from SLV Lighting are made with a type of steel coating that, when combined with weather conditions, creates a controlled rust layer on the surface which protects the fixture from further corrosion.

 Use Lights on a Wall or Fence

-In the coming years, you’ll see more path lights installed in the side of a wall alongside a path.
+In the coming years, you’ll see more garden path lights installed in the side of a wall alongside a path.
 You can also attach lights to a fence for a similar look.
 Just make sure the lights are installed at a proper height for path lights—no more than 24 inches off the ground.

-Who says path lights must be on the ground?
+Who says garden path lights must be on the ground?
 If you spend a lot of time on your deck or in the backyard, consider using popular string lights as path lights to instantly set the mood for fun.
 There are a variety of budget-friendly styles to choose from.

 While flood lights can certainly light up your home’s exterior, try something a little more up-to-date and elegant with step lighting.
 Here, LED lights are used to light up the steps and stair posts for a more attractive entrance to your home.